A transfusion is giving healthy blood or blood products from a donor. In this case, red blood cells are given to an unborn baby (fetus).

 It may take a few hours to feel the baby move again—if the baby was given medicine.

 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or discharge from the needle insertion site
+- Excess bleeding, redness, swelling, or discharge from the insertion site

 Know the signs of early labor: